1-844-633-5433

 Our interns also joined our annual two-week Leadership Corps retreat with founder Dr. Nick Ellis and Chapter leaders from across the globe.
 They journeyed through Ecuador and Peru.
 They visited our partner communities to learn about the social issues that inspired the creation of MEDLIFE.

 The MEDLIFE Internship is a fantastic opportunity to learn in a dynamic non-profit environment, experience professional and personal growth, and gain unique hands-on experience in the community development sector.
-Read on to find out what our 2019 interns had to say about the experience!
+Read on to find out what our 2019 interns had to say about this real world experience!

 Andrea Hernandez